rstacruz/tps_reporter/README.md

 ![TPS report](http://i.imgur.com/AA7LNTR.png)

 We often need to make regular reports of things done for our projects at work.
 I hate doing these by hand.
-This tool lets us build these reports from YAML files [such as this][sample]:
+This tool lets us build these reports from [TaskPaper] files [such as this][sample]:

 ``` yaml
 Version 1: